New Theatre League (New York City): Publications

-Workers Theatre had been published irregularly since April 1931, originally by the International Workers Dramatic Union and the League of Workers Theatres of the U.S.A., until around 1933.
+Workers Theatre had been published irregularly since April 1931, originally by the International Workers Dramatic Union and the League of Workers Theatres of the US, until around 1933.

 Its history is complicated, but New Theatre began in 1934, was then published by the New Theatre League.
 It was renamed Theatre and Film to reflect a broadened focus, effective with the start of volume 4 in March 1937.
 Sometime before November 1939 it became New Theatre News.
 New Theatre was also the official organ of the Workers Dance League and Workers Film and Photo League for at least some of its life.